Bramz7/Favicon-Generator-website/README.md

 # Project- Favicon-Gen-Team-61

-In this project, We are required to create a website that generates favicon, We have research on how this project will be done and how it will be implemented.
-We practiced using `Figma`, for the design  `HTML`, `CSS`, `JavaScript`, and `Python` methods for development.
+In this project, I am to create a website that generates favicon, I researchED on how this project will be done and how it will be implemented.
+I practiced using `Figma`, for the design  `HTML`, `CSS`, `JavaScript`, and `Python` methods for development.

 ## Runing Project Locally